elegoupil/graveler/README.md

 Run the `app.R` file to launch your application locally and then click on the blue: "`publish button`"" in the top right.
 ![](man/figures/deploy.png)

- It will gather your dependencies, ensure the server has them installed, and then your dashboard will be viewable on RStudio Connect.
+ It will gather your dependencies, ensure the server has them installed, and then your dashboard will be view-able on RStudio Connect.
 [More info on deployement here](https://data-viz.it.wisc.edu/__docs__/admin/appendix/deployment-guide/)

 ### Option 2:  Publish via Github